Thérèse of Lisieux: Rome and entry to Carmel

 Before she was fourteen, when she started to experience a period of calm, Therese started to read The Imitation of Christ.
 She read the Imitation intently, as if the author traced each sentence for her: "The Kingdom of God is within you… Turn thee with thy whole heart unto the Lord; and forsake this wretched world: and thy soul shall find rest."
 She kept the book with her constantly and wrote later that this book and parts of another book of a very different character, lectures by Abbé Charles Arminjon on The End of This World, and the Mysteries of the World to Come, nourished her during this critical period.
 Thereafter she began to read other books, mostly on history and science.

 In May 1887, Therese approached her 63-year-old father Louis, who was recovering from a small stroke, while he sat in the garden one Sunday afternoon and told him that she wanted to celebrate the anniversary of "her conversion" by entering Carmel before Christmas.
-Louis and Thérèse both broke down and cried, but Louis got up, gently picked a little white flower, root intact, and gave it to her, explaining the care with which God brought it into being and preserved it until that day.
-Thérèse later wrote: "while I listened I believed I was hearing my own story".
-To Therese, the flower seemed a symbol of herself, "destined to live in another soil".
-Therese renewed her attempts to join the Carmel, but the priest-superior of the monastery would not allow it on account of her youth.
+Louis and Therese both broke down and cried, but Louis got up, gently picked a white flower and gave it to her, explaining the care with which God brought it into being and preserved it until that day.
+Therese later wrote: "While I listened I believed I was hearing my own story, so great was the resemblance between what Jesus had done for the little flower and little Thérèse".
+To Therese, the flower seemed a symbol of herself, "seemed destined to live on in another soil more fertile than the tender moss where it had spent its first days."
+Therese renewed her attempts to join the Carmel, but the Father Superior of Carmel would not allow it on account of her youth.